-Currently, Advanced Security Controls are only available for FAX.PLUS Enterprise plans.
+Advanced Security Controls are only available for SIGN.PLUS and FAX.PLUS Enterprise plans.

 All user data is protected by the Swiss Federal Data Protection Act (DPA) and the Swiss Federal Data Protection Ordinance (DPO) which offers some of the strongest privacy protection in the world for both individuals and corporations.
 As Alohi (SIGN.PLUS and FAX.PLUS) is outside of US and EU jurisdiction, only a court order from the Cantonal Court of Geneva or the Swiss Federal Supreme Court can compel us to release the extremely limited user information we have.